 Best tennis shoe for sliding

 “You know when a car changes its design from a 2020 to 2021 model and they change the hood?
-That’s kind of what Nike did with this shoe,” Green explains.
-Nike claims that it used years of data to create what it calls this “next generation” tennis shoe that balances cushioning and traction.
-Mason recommends the React Vapor NXT for its “great Achilles and lateral support,” which gives the wearer structural support for sliding.
+That’s kind of what Nike did with this shoe,” says Frank Green, a high-performance tennis coach in the Philadelphia area, noting the minor design differences Nike made to this shoe known for holding up to abuse from sliding on hard courts.
+Mason recommends the React Vapor NXT for its great Achilles and lateral support, which gives the wearer overall structural support.
 Meanwhile, the modified herringbone outsole provides just the right amount of grip so you feel stable but limber.
 You’ll find both durable rubber and tough plastic in high-wear areas, such as the inner side of the foot, to ensure the shoes don’t wear down when you skid across hard or clay surfaces.

 Best tennis shoe for narrow feet

 Durability: Moderate | Support: Flexible | Fit: Narrow